AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 ### Dispatcher {#dispatcher}

-If using a Dispatcher, see :
+If using a Dispatcher, see:

 * AEM's [Dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher.html) documentation
 * [Installing Dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher-install.html)